IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/single-selection.md

 ## {Platform} Single Selectoin Example

-To enable single-selection and quick filtering, set the `single-select` property on the `ComboBox` component.
+To enable single-selection and quick filtering, set the `SingleSelect` property on the `ComboBox` component.
 The user experience and keyboard navigation will mostly stay the same, but instead of having to type in your search query into a special filtering box above the list of options, the main input box will be used.

 ```html
 <igc-combo single-select></igc-combo>